ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/calendar-widget/property-method-and-event-summary/calendarproperties.html.markdown

 <td width="48">
 </td>
 <td width="746">
   This property is used to allow you to set which data fields are taken from the View and used in the Widget.
-Read the [Fields](/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/fields/) section for more details.
+Read the <a href="/developers/user-guide/product-guide/advanced-features/data-integration-reporting-dashboards/data-section-properties/fields/">Fields</a> section for more details.

 </td>
 </tr>